jasonraimondi/angular-unicornify/README.md

 # 🦄 `angular-unicornify`

-Angular ready directives and a service for unicornifying your site.
+Easily add 🦄's to your Angular site.
+Includes two directives and a service for unicornifying your site.
 The two directives included are `unicornify-me` and `unicornify-clear` and the service is injectable as `UnicornifyService`.

 ## Usage